The Leon Bradley Memorial Grant

 Leaders create more leaders, no one knows this better than educators.
 It is their calling, just as it was for “Mr. B” as his students affectionately called him.
 Music educators passionately encourage young musicians.
 They create and foster the necessary developmental momentum.
 Coaching an improvisational art-form such as jazz is not easy…it is essential.
 It teaches life skills such as selfless collaboration, individual expression, taking risks & redefining yourself every day through the power of jazz.
 The purveyors of America’s original musical gift to the world deserve recognition for helping reflect us at our best, just like Mr. B did.
 Above all, they teach us to swing!

 The Leon Bradley Memorial Grant seeks to further his life's work through encouraging "emergent" directors in the field of jazz, increasing their professional affiliations, helping promote excellence & garnering community support!

 Directors who have between 2 but no more than 10 years teaching with an active jazz program.

--Nominations can be submitted by school principals, professional colleagues or the director themselves.
+- Nominations can be submitted by school principals, professional colleagues, or the director themselves.

--Applicants must submit three letters of recommendation from a college professor, colleague, principal or similar person.
+- Applicants must submit three letters of recommendation from a college professor, colleague, principal or similar person.

 Visit the Leon Bradley Memorial Grant Facebook Page Here

--Must be in attendance for the presentation at the annual MMEA convention.
+- If possible, be in attendance for the presentation at the annual MMEA convention.

 Donate to the Leon Bradley Memorial Grant Here: